Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 The frosting is too firm

-If the gelatin was slightly heavy-handed or the frosting chilled for too long, let it sit at room temperature for a few minutes and stir gently before using.
+If the gelatin was a little heavy-handed or the frosting chilled for too long, let it sit at room temperature for a few minutes.
+Stir gently before using.
+A short rest usually restores spreadability.

 The cake sweats after chilling

 This is normal when a cold cake meets warm, humid air.
-To reduce condensation, chill the assembled cake in a covered box or container if possible, and serve soon after removing it from the refrigerator.
+To reduce condensation, chill the assembled cake in a covered container if possible, and let it sit only briefly before serving.

 Without gelatin